KaiserinDerWelt/baby-yoda-secret-react-msal-authentication/README.md

 - Run the application, authenticate and "earn" or not your  visit  to Arvala-7 and  see "The Cutest in the Galaxy".
 - Generation and modification of an .env.local file to set Client_ID and  Tenant_ID.

-* Important *
+## Important
 All reserved rights to Disney & Lucas Films and related subsidiaries for the STAR WARS characters,graphics, characters and any other related material involving "The Child".

-*Collaboration*
+## Collaboration*
-Me, KaiserinDerWelt (@KaiserinDer) I was in charge of the backend end & product design to transport the user from Gaia to Arvala-7.
+Me, Mariana A. KaiserinDerWelt (@KaiserinDer) I was in charge of the backend end & product design to transport the user from Gaia to Arvala-7.

 I want to thank Derya Tanrıverdi (@Derya_T88) Full Stack Software Engineer  and Enthusiastic CSS Artist from Flatiron School in  New York City from her amazing collaboration by building from scratch "The Child - Baby Yoda" in HTML-CSS  lend it to this Fan Dev - Art Project.

-# Prerequisites
+## Prerequisites
 - Node.
 - React.
 - Azure Subscription.